InsaneMonster/USienaRL/README.rst

 **Changelog**

-- Fixed last introduced method not having the logger as parameter
+- Fixed last introduced method not being called with the logger parameter